 Q: Can teachers record their own notes in the Inspiring Connections’ digital platform?

-A: A feature currently scheduled to be added late Spring 2023 is that teachers will be able to add their own notes in the digital platform, similar to putting thoughts on sticky notes and sticking them in your binder next to the lesson.
+A: Yes, teachers can add their own notes in the digital platform, similar to putting thoughts on sticky notes and sticking them in your binder next to the lesson.

 Q. What’s the plan for assessment within Inspiring Connections?

 A: Currently, every chapter in the Inspiring Connections courses has a sample individual chapter assessment and a sample team challenge, both PDF and (editable) Google Doc versions.
 There is an assessment plan in the teacher notes as well.

 Teachers who can access the current assessment site can continue to access the site.
 Problems at the site can be searched via standard, and every Inspiring Connections lesson has the standards listed.

 Q: Is there a Parent Guide for Inspiring Connections courses?

 A: No, not yet.
 The Parent Guide for the Core Connections series came well after Core Connections was introduced because there was a need for it.
 Inspiring Connections will probably follow the same path.
 Inspiring Connections coursework is first, and other elements/ancillaries will be added later.

 Q: Is Homework Help embedded in the digital book like it is in the Core Connections eBook?
 Will there be Homework Help?